zabkwak/resting-squirrel/README.md

     auth: RouteAuth.REQUIRED,
     // Route argument "id" must be an integer
     args: [
-        new Field('id', Type.integer, 'Identificator of the user to update'), ],
+        new Field('id', Type.integer, 'Identifier of the user to update'), ],
     // Endpoint accepts parameter name which has to be a string
     params: [